Exploring Fado in Porto: Your Complete Insider’s Guide (2024)

 Good performers

-For fado to happen, there must be a strong connection between the public and the artists.
-For this to happen, the artists must have a set of qualities without which fado cannot be transmitted.
+For fado to happen, it is essential that there is a strong connection between the public and the artists, and for this to happen, it is necessary that the artists have a set of qualities, without which fado cannot be transmitted.

 No matter how much you say